javascript-tutorial/ko.javascript.info/1-js/99-js-misc/01-proxy/article.md

 To fix such situations, we need `receiver`, the third argument of `get` trap.
 It keeps the correct `this` to be passed to a getter.
 In our case that's `admin`.

 How to pass the context for a getter?
-For a regular function we could use `call/apply`, but that's a getter, it's not "called", just accessed.
+For a regular function we could use `call/apply`, but that's a getter, it's not 'called', just accessed.

 `Reflect.get` can do that.
 Everything will work right if we use it.